 Adding wood to your fire is the only way to get true smoke flavor in your smoker.
 Whether you have an electric, gas, or charcoal smoker, you can add wood to get the authentic barbecue flavor.
-Fortunately, wood chips and wood chunks come prepackaged for your convenience.
-But which should you use?
-There are advantages and disadvantages for each.
+Fortunately, wood chips and wood chunks come prepackaged for your convenience, but which should you use?

 Chunks, on the other hand, are large pieces of hardwood.
 Usually less than 2 inches, these pieces are best for creating smoke over a longer period of time.
 If you are smoking for a while, then it’s best to use chunks.
 You’ll get more smoke and you will get it over a longer period of time without having to run out and add more every 30 minutes.
 Be sure to check whether your smoker can use wood chunks.